floorford/bootcamp--week-09--react/challenges/03/02-lifting-state/README.md

 # Challenges

-**Use Git to make a commit every time you get an answer working.
+- **Use Git to make a commit every time you get an answer working.
 Use sensible commit messages.**

-Make sure you keep React DevTools + JS console open at all times and correct anything that it flags up.
+- Make sure you keep React DevTools ([Firefox](https://addons.mozilla.org/en-US/firefox/addon/react-devtools/)/[Chrome](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi)) + JS console open at all times and correct anything that it flags up.

 ---

 - Change the `<Header>` and `<Paragraph>` back to stateless components.
 If you've been using Git, this [shouldn't take very long](https://git-scm.com/docs/git-revert).

+---

+All of the following challenges will require more than one component.
+You may want to create a directory per challenge.

+You might also find it easier to create them as a *single component* first and then to break out the repeated sub-component once you've got it working.

 - Create a component `<Squares color="hotpink">` that displays two of your `<Square>` components and passes through the `color` prop.
 As before, when clicked the background colour should change.
 But only one of the `<Square>`s should show the given colour at once.
 You'll need to turn your squares back into stateless components.